 Find common ground

 When you don’t know where to start or are at an impasse, search for some common ground.
 For example, let’s say you own a camper.
 You’re pretty sure that neither one of you want it.
 Bring it up and say “let’s sell it and equally split the proceeds.”
 It’s hard to argue with that.
 Agreeing on one issue can help build momentum to resolve other issues.

 Keep it simple, stupid.
 This one is kind of a reiteration of “Don’t major in the minors.”
 Hit the high points of each issue to be negotiated and fill in the details later.
 If a solution to an issue is becoming too complicated and involving too much “if then, then that,” it’s time to go back and determine how you can divide the asset or debt in a simpler way.
 If you feel that there are too many contingencies or loopholes in a settlement, it’s a set-up for problems down the road.

 When negotiating, whether in an attorney’s office, mediator’s office, or on the courthouse steps, you should be in the best head space possible.
 That means getting a good night’s rest, eating well before, and dressing appropriately and comfortably for the situation.
 Don’t take any medications that alter your mood, which you don’t normally take unless prescribed by your doctor.
 Get in some exercise before your negotiation session.
 If you can, go for a walk.
 To ease any tension that’s building prior to your settlement meeting, watch funny videos before heading in.

-Use these tips to help you get in the right frame of mind so you can resolve your divorce and meet

-	your goals in a simple, business-like fashion.
+Use these tips to help you get in the right frame of mind so you can resolve your divorce and meet your goals in a simple, business-like fashion.

-	If you have any questions concerning a New Jersey divorce, call the Law Offices of Peter Van Aulen

-	at (201) 845-7400 for a free consultation.
+If you have any questions concerning a New Jersey divorce, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.